EarthScope/piqqa/README.md

-        --stations=: comma-separated list of station codes; defaults to "*" --locations=: comma-separated list of location codes; defaults to "*" --channels=: comma-sparated list of channel groups (HH, BH); defaults to "*" --metrics=: comma-separated list of metrics to run for the boxplots; defaults: ts_channel_up_time,sample_rms,num_gaps --maxplot=: number of stations to include in the boxplots; defaults to 30 --colorpalette=: color palette for spectrograms; defaults to 'RdYlBu' options available at http://service.iris.edu/mustang/noise-spectrogram/1/
+        --stations=: comma-separated list of station codes; defaults to "*" --locations=: comma-separated list of location codes; defaults to "*" --channels=: comma-sparated list of channel groups (HH, BH); defaults to "*" --metrics=: comma-separated list of metrics to run for the boxplots; defaults: ts_channel_continuity,sample_rms,num_gaps
+        --maxplot=: number of stations to include in the boxplots; defaults to 30 --colorpalette=: color palette for spectrograms; defaults to 'RdYlBu' options available at http://service.iris.edu/mustang/noise-spectrogram/1/
         --includeoutliers=: whether to include outliers in the boxplots, True/False; defaults to False --spectralrange=: power range to use in the PDFs and spectrograms, comma separated values:  min, max; defaults depend on channel type
-        --basemap=: the name of the basemap to be used for the map; defaults to 'open-street-map'
+        --basemap=: the name of the basemap to be used for the map; defaults to 'stamen-terrain'

     If PIQQA is not working as expected, ensure that the conda environment is activated
 ```